Creating Virtual Machines Using QEMU/KVM on Linux

 #!/bin/bash

-# Check if an ISO file is provided as a parameter
+# Check if a file is provided as a parameter

 if [ -z "$1" ]; then